 It’s fine to give your dog a bit of human food here or there, but you really shouldn’t give him or her very much.
 Doing so will not only make your dog far gassier, but it will also wreak havoc on your dog’s GI tract.
 As such, you should choose not to give your dog table scraps at all if you can’t stop yourself from giving your dog scraps on a regular basis.

 When most people think about problems that dogs can have with their food, they think about allergies.
 While the itchiness that comes from an allergy is bad, that’s not the same thing that happens with an intolerance.
-When your dog can’t tolerate a specific kind of ingredient, he or she won’t be able to digest that ingredient properly – which is why limited-ingredient diets have become popular.
+When your dog can’t tolerate a specific kind of ingredient, he or she won’t be able to digest that ingredient properly – which is why dog foods for allergies featuring limited-ingredient formulations have become popular.
 This, in turn, is going to lead to multiple types of stomach problems, including issues with your dog’s stool and problems that can ultimately express themselves as more gas.

 As a note, you really should avoid giving your dog any kind of dairy when possible.
 Dogs might love cheese, but dogs can’t produce the enzyme that’s necessary to break down the lactose in cheese.
 This, in turn, will end up giving your dog some significant stomach problems that will also make him or her uncomfortably gassy.